graphadvantage/neo4j-kafka-consumer-python/neo4j-kafka-demo.md

 ```

-We can see that the messages start at offset 0 and go to offset 150,000.
+We can see that the messages start at offset 0 and go to offset 1,000,000.
-There are 150,000 messages waiting in queue to be consumed.
+There are 1M messages waiting in queue to be consumed.

 ```
 {0: OffsetPartitionResponse(offset=[0], err=0)}
-{0: OffsetPartitionResponse(offset=[150000], err=0)}
+{0: OffsetPartitionResponse(offset=[1000000], err=0)}

 ```

-## Kafka Message Consumer using Confluent_Kafka and Neo4j BOLT Protocol
+## PART 3.
+Consuming Kafka Messages and Updating Neo4j

-Now we are ready to update our Cinema graph.
+Now we are ready to update our MovieFriends graph.

 We'll start as before, by defining the consumer, however we're going to make a few optimizations for Neo4j.

 The Confluent-Kafka client consumer.poll() function polls one message at at time, so we could generate a single update for each message, but that's a lot of unnecessary I/O for Bolt.
-Alternatively, we could try to jam all 150,000 messages into Neo4j but this could create memory issues and a long-running query.
-Instead, we'll poll the messages in configurable batches, and send the batch to Neo4j in a parameterized query.
+Alternatively, we could try to jam all 1M messages into Neo4j but this could create memory issues and a long-running query.
+A better approach is to poll the messages in batches, and then send each batch to Neo4j as a list in a parameterized query.

 The `confluent_kafka_consume_batch(consumer, batch_size)` function polls and formats a list of messages for Neo4j, per the specified batch size.